tnjordan/tnjordan.github.io/docs/README.md

 **<div style="text-align: right"> <span style="font-size: larger; font-size: larger;">msc analytics, msc mechanical engineering, bsc aerospace engineering</span>** </div>

 An engineering data scientist, driven by [curiosity](https://hbr.org/2018/11/curiosity-driven-data-science) and a passion for improving systems through efficiency gains.
-I am a senior data scientist with years of experience analyzing data, developing machine learning models, and developing and deploying CICD pipelines.
+I am a senior data scientist with several years of experience analyzing data, developing machine learning models, and developing and deploying CICD pipelines.
 My area of interest and expertise is at the intersection between programming and driving business value.
 I have a Master’s in Analytics from Georgia Tech and a Master’s in Mechanical Engineering with a Bachelor’s in Aerospace Engineering from NC State.